italorossi/ishell/README.md

 [![PyPI version](https://badge.fury.io/py/ishell.svg)](http://badge.fury.io/py/ishell)
 [![Downloads](https://pypip.in/download/ishell/badge.png)](https://pypi.python.org/pypi/ishell/)

-Create interactive shell with Python.
+Create an interactive shell with Python.

 ishell helps you to easily create an interactive shell for your application.
 It supports command completion, dynamic arguments, a command history, and chaining of commands.